 - 3 tbsp butter (ghee), coconut oil, lard or tallow;

 - 2 cups fresh chicken or beef stock;

 - Full-fat coconut milk or heavy pastured cream for garnish;

 - Heat the fat in a large sauce pan and cook the onion and garlic for about 5 minutes, until soft.
 Add the chopped beets and cook for another minute.

 - Stir the stock in, optionally season with freshly ground black pepper and sea salt and bring to a boil.
 Reduce to a simmer and let simmer for about 25 minutes, until the beet cubes are tender.

-- With a blender or food processor and operating in batches, process to the consistency of a purée.
+- With a blender or food processor work in batches and process to the consistency of a purée.

 - Serve in bowls and swirl a bit of coconut milk or heavy cream on top of the bowls if desired.

 This soup mimics a creepy potion only a witch could prepare, but is in reality a cold green soup featuring cucumbers, spinach, asparagus, green onions, avocados, mint and lemon juice.
 For this soup, no need for your pots and pans because a blender or food processor is all it takes.
 This soup is normally quite light, but the addition of an avocado adds a little bit if welcomed richness.

 - 1/2 lb asparagus, cut into 2 inch pieces;